 - Speaking of time and stress, significant estate planning benefits are presented.
 On distribution, dividing up physical real property may become problematic.
 REIT shares divide easily–or perhaps better yet–may be held in trusts.
 Heirs will receive a stepped-up basis while avoiding all capital gains and depreciation recapture taxes deferred by the estate.

 Of course, REITs may carry risks.
 As pointed out earlier, REIT shares and operating partnership units can’t be exchanged back for ownership in real estate properties.
 In short–unlike §1031 exchanges–investors can no longer keep exchanging properties over time.
-And as is always the case with investing, not all losses are foreseeable.
+And as is always the case with commercial property investing, not all losses are foreseeable.

 It’s very evident that tax issues covered here are very complex.
 Quite likely professional guidance will benefit most investors in optimizing benefits and mitigating risks.